charles-uno/django-amulet/amulet_flashcards/backend/static/about.md

 The first chooses land, the second chooses nonland, and they proceed independently from there.
 If either copy ends up casting turn-three [[Primeval Titan]] down the line, it's pretty safe to say that a human player could have done so as well.

-Exhaustive search is straightforward and flexible, but also computationally demanding.
-Several approximations are made in the interest of performance.
-Oddball singletons like [[Boros Garrison]], [[Cavern of Souls]], and [[Vesuva]] are excluded.
-Only green mana is tracked, so there's no transmuting with [[Tolaria West]].
-There's no need to worry about the non-mana abilities on [[Slayers' Stronghold]] or [[Sunhome, Fortress of the Legion|Sunhome]], so those are represented by additional copies of [[Radiant Fountain]].
-Similarly, [[Bojuka Bog]] is used as a stand-in for any non-green land that enters the battlefield tapped, such as [[Valakut, the Molten Pinnacle|Valakut]].
-These approximations can make opening hands look a bit odd, but the resulting numbers turn out to be nearly identical.

 That said, please don't expect the computer to teach you good sequencing!
 If it's possible to cast [[Primeval Titan]] (or [[Cultivator Colossus]]) on turn three, this model is guaranteed to find a way to do so.
 But there are often several different ways to get there.